-The Annual Water Quality Report was issued in May.
+The Annual Water Quality Report was issued in May 2018; the data in the report was from 2017.
 Madison drinking water meets all primary (health-based) drinking water standards.
-We routinely collect more samples and run more tests than are actually required by the EPA and DNR.
-Our website allows customers to find out which wells serve their address and to receive detailed water quality information for their well(s).
+MWU routinely collects more samples and runs more tests than are required by the EPA and DNR.
+Online, customers can find out which wells serve their address and receive detailed water quality information for those well(s).